Evapotranspiration is composed of two processes that ultimately result in the loss of water from the soil.

 Depending on the phenological stage the Kc changes.

-The atmosphere demands water because of the difference between the vapour pressure between the air and the evaporating surface, the lower this potential the less water evaporates.
-The variables that affect water demand are therefore radiation, temperature, temperature, temperature of the air and the humidity atmospheric pressure and wind speed.
+The atmosphere demands water due to the difference between the vapour pressure between the air and the evaporating surface, the lower this potential the less water evaporates.
+The variables that affect this are therefore radiation, temperature, atmospheric humidity and wind speed.

-The second process involved is the perspiration.
+The second process involved is transpiration.
 Transpiration is the loss of water from plants to the atmosphere.
-This loss occurs through the stomata, and thanks to the loss of water vapour, the plant can exchange the CO2 necessary for the construction of its tissues.
+This loss occurs through the stomata, and thanks to the loss of water vapour the plant can exchange the CO₂ necessary for the construction of its tissues.

-As with evaporation, the variables that influence transpiration are wind speed, radiation, air temperature and atmospheric humidity.
+As with evaporation, the variables influencing transpiration are wind speed, radiation, air temperature and atmospheric humidity.

 - Reference Evapotranspiration